Kalan-Lab/lsaBGC/README.md

 ![](https://github.com/Kalan-Lab/lsaBGC/blob/main/docs/images/lsaBGC1.1_Simplified.png)

 ## Major Updates
+* Aug 01, 2022 - Polished `lsaBGC-Easy.py` and created more streamlined version: see details on its [Wiki page](https://github.com/Kalan-Lab/lsaBGC/wiki/14.-lsaBGC-Easy-Tutorial:-Combining-lsaBGC-with-ncbi-genome-download).
 * Jul 28, 2022 - Introduced `lsaBGC-Easy.py` which simplifies usage of the suite.
 The general suite (besides `lsaBGC-DiscoVary.py`) can also now handle fungal genomes if BGCs are predicted using antiSMASH, but investigating fungal genomes is not currently an option in `lsaBGC-Easy.py`.
 Additional user interface upgrades + dependencies introduced, as such please reconfigure the conda environment and reinstall if you tried lsaBGC previously!
 Long-overdue but have a notice on citing the many dependencies now in the main folder of the repo titled: `CITATION_NOTICE`.
 * Jul 12, 2022 - Huge thanks to Martin Larralde for recommendation and advice on how to update GECCO processing to better identify "protocore"-esque genes in BGCs!
 Also, have now added a simplified sub-section down below with [notes on the PopGene report table](#notes-on-the-popgene-table-report).
 * Jul 10, 2022 - Several updates made.
 Fixed small issues with smooth running of new framework, `lsaBGC-Ready.py`.
 Removed some dependencies and have added GToTree for creating species phylogeny + estimated sample to sample amino acid expected divergences.
 New small test dataset now included in this repo for immediate testing + much simplified installation guide.
 Most major change is that lsaBGC now works with DeepBGC and GECCO predictions! lsaBGC's backend relies on 'proto-core homolog groups' / 'rule-based key domains' determined by AntiSMASH, to get around the absence of such marker genes/domains in DeepBGC and GECCO predictions, domains in the highest 10% of deebgc_scpus or lowest 10% of e-values are treated as "proto-core" and used in `lsaBGC-AutoExpansion.py`/`lsaBGC-DiscoVary.py` as well as highlighted/treated as the "core" in `lsaBGC-PopGene.py` reports.